Quantum algorithm for estimating volumes of convex bodies: Introduction

-On the other hand, we prove that volume estimation with $\epsilon=\Theta(1)$ requires $\Omega(\sqrt{n})$ quantum queries to the membership oracle, ruling out the possibility of achieving superpolynomial quantum speedup for volume estimation (see \thm{lower-bound}).
+On the other hand, we prove in \sec{quantum-lower-n} that volume estimation with $\epsilon=\Theta(1)$ requires $\Omega(\sqrt{n})$ quantum queries to the membership oracle, ruling out the possibility of achieving superpolynomial quantum speedup for volume estimation.
+Classically, the best-known lower bound on the query complexity of volume estimation is $\tilde{\Omega}(n^{2})$ due to Rademacher and Vempala~\cite{rademacher2008dispersion}, but there are technical difficulties to lift it to a quantum lower bound (see \sec{lower-intro}).
+For the dependence on $1/\epsilon$, we establish a quantum query lower bound of $\Omega(1/\epsilon)$, and the same argument shows a classical query lower bound of $\Omega(1/\epsilon^{2})$ (see \sec{quantum-lower-eps}).
+As a result, our quantum algorithm in \thm{main} achieves a provable quadratic quantum speedup in $1/\epsilon$ and is optimal in $1/\epsilon$ up to poly-logarithmic factors.

 Technically, we refine a framework for achieving quantum speedups of simulated annealing algorithms, which might be of independent interest.
 Our framework applies to MCMC algorithms with cooling schedules that ensure each ratio in a telescoping product has bounded variance, an approach known as \emph{Chebyshev cooling.} Furthermore, we propose several novel techniques when implementing this framework, including a theory of continuous-space quantum walks with rigorous bounds on discretization error, a quantum algorithm for nondestructive mean estimation, and a quantum algorithm with interlaced rounding and volume estimation of convex bodies (as described further in \sec{techniques} below).
 In principle, our techniques apply not only to the integral of the identity function (as in \thm{main}), but could also be applied to any log-concave function defined on a convex body, following the approach in~\cite{lovasz2006fast}.